Glossary

 - Odds comparisonOdds comparison shows the best available price for a selection across many bookmakers, helping users find value and helping sites monetise.

-- In-play oddsIn-play (live) odds update during an event; OddsRelay is built for low-latency pre-match data, not sub-second in-play streaming.
+- In-play oddsIn-play (live) odds update during an event.
+OddsRelay is built for pre-match data, not in-play streaming.

 Matched betting